JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 #### Fantasmic!
 Dinner Package

 The buffet at Hollywood and Vine has the standard Disney buffet items, but adds a custom pasta station.
-Mama Melrose has great Italian food and a great atmosphere, and the Brown Derby is themed after the Hollywood legend, and is amongst the top tier of Disney's dining park-wide.
+Mama Melrose has great Italian food and the atmosphere is fun and relaxing.
+The Brown Derby is themed after the Hollywood legend, and is amongst the top tier of Disney's dining park-wide.

 All three of these restaurants participate in the Fantasmic!
 Dinner Package, where you receive premium seating passes to the Hollywood Studios night-time spectacular.
 We have been able to snag very good seats using the passes, and all three of these restaurants are worth visiting.

 ### Animal Kingdom

-Greeting you at the entrance to Animal Kingom is the Rainforest Cafe.
+Greeting you at the entrance to Animal Kingdom is the Rainforest Cafe.
 We have not eaten here as we have this restaurant chain in our hometown, but I assume it offers the atmosphere and food that the chain is known for.

 Inside the park, our favorite is Tusker House with a combination of unique buffet options and character dining with Mickey, Donald, Daisy, and Goofy.
 They serve breakfast, lunch, and dinner.
 The breakfast buffet is one of our favorites, and their African margarita is a personal favorite.

 Nothing beats Kusafiri Coffee Shop &amp; Bakery after a morning ride on Kilimanjaro Safaris.
 The pastries are family sized, and a warm cup of coffee is always welcome.
-For Napal inspired Asian fare, the Yak & Yeti Restaurant is a fun place, and their lunch and dinner menus have a lot to offer.
+For Napal inspired Asian fare, the Yak &amp; Yeti Restaurant is a fun place, and their lunch and dinner menus have a lot to offer.

 Animal Kingdom is packed with quick service locations including pizza, barbecue, mixed drinks, and ice cream.